 SAFE Ambassadors also offer dynamic SAFE for Seniors programming.
 These presentations provide tools for seniors to navigate 311, reach out to elected officials, access transportation resources, and select safe routes through their neighborhoods.

-The Ambassadors also act as a street team for Divvy, Chicago’s Bike Share Program, during high-usage events and at new station locations.
-Finally, the Ambassadors work with the Chicago Police Department to at Traffic Safety events that encourage a safer environment for people who walk, bike, and drive in the city.
+The Ambassadors also act as a street team for Divvy, Chicago’s bike-share program, during high-usage events and at new station locations.
+Finally, the Ambassadors work with the Chicago Police Department during traffic safety events that encourage a safer environment for people who walk, bike and drive in the city.

-|Learn more about the Junior Ambassadors||Learn more about Children and Youth Education||Learn more about Traffic Safety Events|
+|Learn more about the Junior Ambassadors||Learn more about the SAFE Ambassadors||Learn more about Traffic Safety Events|